dps923/winter2020/notes/week04.md

 ### Monday plan

-The professor will guide you through the topics in the textbook.
+The professor will guide you through the topic hightlights in the textbook.

 Chapter 7: The New Look
 Chapter 8: The Final App